ShaneCurcuru/menotomymatters/_posts/2023-08-31-mbta-udpates2.md

 Plenty of changes have been discussed and decided at recent WG meetings.
 While official meeting minutes take time to post, several helpful Arlingtonians have been collecting materials at meetings or making public records requests to get the latest scoop!

 **UPDATE** The Town has posted official versions of many documents, and this page is updated to link to official copies where available.
+The ARB still needs to weigh in, and then Special Town Meeting will be asked to approve changes.

+## WG Final Comprehensive Report

+The [WG issued a 51 page report](https://www.arlingtonma.gov/home/showpublisheddocument/66621/638295974594270000) detailing their process, the surveys, all the various map versions, and the decisions made during the process.
+This is a must-read for anyone wishing to understand how the town has approached and worked on this process.
 ## Updated Zoning Regulations Details

-The final [Working Group's proposed Zoning Bylaw Amendment](https://www.arlingtonma.gov/home/showpublisheddocument/66579) *(PDF, 4pp, official town document)* is now available.
+The final [Working Group's proposed Zoning Bylaw Amendment](https://www.arlingtonma.gov/home/showpublisheddocument/66579/638296112612334760) *(PDF, 4pp, official town document updated 6-Sep)* is now available.
 This document will be discussed at the 11-Sep ARB meeting to get the final language ready, and for the ARB to provide a recommendation to Special Town Meeting.
 While reading Zoning regulations requires a lot of patience, these specific proposed regulations give a good sense of what to expect at TMM.

 ## New Guidance On MBTA Communities Compliance